Sampling Algebra Structures on Minimal Free Resolutions: Materials and Methods

 \section{Materials and Methods}

-To shed light on the realizability question, we developed an algorithm that randomly generates homogeneous grade $3$ perfect ideals in the trivariate polynomial ring $\Bbbk[x,y,z]$ and classifies them using the \emph{Macaulay2} package \emph{TorAlgebra} \cite{M2-LWCOVl,LWCOVl14}.
+To shed light on the realizability question, we developed an algorithm that randomly generates homogeneous grade $3$ perfect ideals in the trivariate polynomial ring $\Bbbk[x,y,z]$ and classifies the corresponding ideal in the local ring $\Bbbk[\mspace{-2.5mu}[x,y,z]\mspace{-2mu}]$ using the \emph{Macaulay2} package \emph{TorAlgebra} \cite{M2-LWCOVl,LWCOVl14}.
+To be precise, given an ideal $I = (f_1,\ldots,f_m)$ in the polynomial algebra, the quotient $R = \Bbbk[x,y,z]/I$ is an Artinian local ring isomorphic to $\Bbbk[\mspace{-2.5mu}[x,y,z]\mspace{-2mu}]/I'$, where $I'$ denotes the codepth $3$ perfect ideal of the power series algebra $\Bbbk[\mspace{-2.5mu}[x,y,z]\mspace{-2mu}]$ generated by $f_1,\ldots,f_m$.
+The multiplicative structure on the free resolution of the quotient ring $R$ is encoded in homological invariants of that ring.
+As the classification algorithm from \cite{LWCOVl14} implemented in \emph{TorAlgebra} classifies the local ring $R$ based on these intrinsic properties, it is irrelevant that it is obtained as a quotient of the (nonlocal) polynomial algebra rather than the local ring $\Bbbk[\mspace{-2.5mu}[x,y,z]\mspace{-2mu}]$.
 The algorithm maintains a running tally of the classified ideals, along with a running list of the ``shortest" minimal generating set observed for ideals of each class.
 This section describes the algorithm in detail, highlighting the user-readable output on screen and in the recorded data structure.

 The entry point into the algorithm is a function called \textsf{main}, which takes one positional parameter and eleven optional parameters.
 The positional parameter is a positive integer which controls the number of attempts to classify ideals.
 The optional parameters are detailed below.